-Log in to MyUW to view your housing charges, due dates, and to pay rent.
+Log in to MyUW to view your housing charges, due dates, and to pay housing charges.

 Note for financial aid recipients: If you plan to use your financial aid to pay for your housing, please be mindful of your bank account at the beginning of each quarter.
-If you see a larger financial aid deposit than you are expecting, your rent may not have been deducted from your aid before being deposited.
-If this is the case, simply log in to MyUW and pay your rent with the funds you received.
+If you see a larger financial aid deposit than you are expecting, your housing charges may not have been deducted from your aid before being deposited.
+If this is the case, simply log in to MyUW and pay your housing charges with the funds you received.

 If you have questions regarding your financial aid package, please contact the the Office of Financial Aid.

 Residents may purchase a parking pass for the Court 17 garage.
 This is billed quarterly at a cost of $210.
 Students indicate their request for parking on the Payment Plan Form, which is submitted at the same time as their signed housing agreement.
 The parking fees will be added to your student account and are payable through MyUW.

 Parking permits are distributed at the Finance and Administration Office, located on the 4th floor of the Carlton Center.

 To request or cancel a parking pass in the middle of the year, please submit your request in writing to firstname.lastname@example.org.
 Your request will not be processed until the beginning of the next month.

 UW Tacoma is committed to providing many accessible options for students to travel to and from campus.
 Read more about the many carpool, UPASS, bus, and train resources at the "Getting To Campus" page.